 Now that the sun has finally begun to shine on the weekends in Melbourne, I’ve been taking myself on walks around the city whenever I can.
 It’s been fun to not only get some much-needed vitamin D but be a tourist in my home city.
 You know that’s what I love.
 Here is an itinerary for how to spend a day in Melbourne city.

 Brunch is a big thing in Melbourne, so you will find many cafes and restaurants around the CBD serving it up on the weekends.
-A popular spot is 1000 £ Bend on Little Lonsdale Street.
-The lively music, distressed interior and plethora of powerpoints ensure it is always full of locals.
+Check out this guide from The Urban List for all the brunch recommendations.

-As I live south of the city, I sometimes start my morning at DFO South Wharf and think you should too.
+As I live south of the city, I sometimes start my morning at DFO South Wharf, and I think you should too!
 This factory outlet has a great mix of budget and designer stores.
 I have found some great deals at Dotti and NOVO Shoes.
 You might need to set aside a couple of hours to get the most out of this place.

 Walk along the Yarra River